timbk/saftig/README.md

-# saftig – Static & Adaptive Filtering Techniques In Gravitation-wave-research
+# saftig – Static & Adaptive Filtering Techniques In Gravitational-wave-research

 Python implementations of different static and adaptive filtering techniques for the prediction of a correlated signal component from witness signals.
 The main goal is to provide a unified interface for the different filtering techniques.